That feeling is all too familiar…

 The best advice for anyone writing a resume is to tailor the content to each job that you’re applying for and be certain you’ve used every trick in the book to get through the ATS stage.

 The best resumes have well-written paragraphs with logical formatting.
-To make sure you’re getting it right take advantage of our free resume builder to build your document easily and give you an effective launchpad to your dream job.
+To make sure you’re getting it right, take advantage of our professional resume maker to build your document easily and give you an effective launchpad for your dream job.